a16z/nft-sleep-mint-forta-agent/README.md

 ## Alerts

 - SLEEPMINT-1
-  - Fired when an NFT is transferred by an address that is not the owner of the NFT.
+  - Fired when an NFT is transferred by an address that is not the owner of the NFT according to an NFT Transfer event.
-      - i.e., the transaction sender != the transferFrom argument in an emitted Transfer() event
+      - i.e., the transaction sender != the `from` argument in an emitted Transfer() event
   - Severity is always set to "info"
       - This type of transfer may be OK.
 There are cases where an address is approved to transfer an NFT on another person's behalf.
   - Type is always set to "suspicious"